Privacy compliance with Aditro

 Classify your data with our classification program in line with data protection principles to simplify compliance.
 Meet your legal requirements with ease thanks to our minimum retention times.
 Do you need to add special purpose categories or set different retention times than those proposed?
 No problem.
 Simply tailor these policies to your business needs with our fully customizable solutions.

 A processor should merely process your data according to your instructions.
-We see ourselves as more than just your processor – as your business partner, we are committed to sharing our expertise and building smart features to make your data decisions easier.
+We see ourselves as more than just your processor – as your business partner, we are committed to sharing our expertise by building smart features to make your data decisions easier.

 First, you will need to define the lawful basis for the processing of your data as we need to know this before we can proceed to the following steps and it may affect the removal process.
 Separating personal data into privacy categories is a prerequisite for the data report and data export functions, which are important for safeguarding data subject rights.
 Purpose categories and retention times need to be defined to ensure that statutory requirements and your specific business needs are met, and this will in turn result in your own records of processing.
 We need you to analyze your data flows so that we can help you set up secure transfer methods and you can establish clearly defined access rights settings.
-If all of these steps are completed according to our proposed timeline, your policies will be implemented in our products and processes by 25th May.

-1. Define lawful basis
+1. Mark lawful basis of processing

 Personal data required for performance of employment contract.